LAST REVIEWED Oct 12 2021 13 MIN READ

 By Damian Davila

-Since nearly 80% of U.S. full-time workers have access to an employer-sponsored retirement savings plan, chances are that you’ll eventually be eligible to enroll in a 401(k) from your employer.
+Chances are, at some point in your career, you’ll be eligible to enroll in a 401(k) where you work.
 The more employees your company has on payroll, the higher your chances of access to a 401(k).

 Seeking to attract and retain talent, most employers offer an employer match as an added benefit.
-In 2015, Vanguard reported that 94% of its 401(k) provided employer contributions, up from 91% in 2013.
+In 2021, Vanguard reported that 96% of its 401(k) provided employer contributions.
 So, when faced with the offer of a plan without an employer match, you may think that it’s just not worth it.
-To help you make a more informed decision, let’s review key criteria to decide whether or not it’s worth to contribute to a 401(k) without employer contributions.
+To help you make a more informed decision, let’s review key criteria to decide whether or not it’s worth contributing to a 401(k) without employer contributions.

 Criterion #1: Level of income